-This spring my family jammed into two rental cars and convoyed across Oregon.
-I was ten years old the last time I visited, which made this feel like my first trip to the state.
-I had no expectations either.
-Mostly, I was just worried about coordinating roadside eating schedules with six highly opinionated passengers.
+In April my family jammed into a pair of rental cars to convoy across Oregon.
+I hadn’t been to this western outreach since I was a kid.
+Forty years later, I had no expectations.
+Mostly I was just worried about coordinating roadside eating with six highly opinionated passengers.

 For example, one morning we were here…